-Deliver safe, high quality care

-- 1. The Trust is unable to deliver on safe, personal and effective care in line with the requirements of the NHS Constitution and relevant legislation, and Patient Charter. - 2.
-The Trust is unable to achieve a recurrent sustainable financial position.
-The Trust fails to align its strategy to the wider system and deliver the additional benefits that working within the wider system should bring. - 3.
-The Trust's Improvement Practice and Management System. (including strategy deployment framework and associated key delivery and improvement programmes) do not sufficiently build improvement capability and support delivery on agreed outcomes.

-Financial Legal No No
+Related Trust Goal Deli liver safe, high quality care Imp rove health and tackle inequalities in our community Hea althy, diverse ar nd highly motivated people Related to key risks identified on assurance framework 1. care in line wit The Trust is unable to deliver on safe, personal and efference are in line with the requirements of the NHS Constitution of relevant legislation, and Patient Charter.
+2. The Trust is unable to achieve a recurrent sustainable financial position.
+The Trust fails to align its strategy to wider system and deliver the additional benefits that we within the wider system should bring.
+3. (including strat key delivery ar provement Practice and Management tegy deployment framework and assocind improvement programmes) do not ld improvement capability and support comes. ciated Impact Legal No Financial No Equality No Confidentiality No